karthu0301/tp/docs/UserGuide.md

 2. The order of the keywords does not matter.<br>
 e.g. `Hans Bo` will match `Bo Hans`

-3. Only the name is searched.
+3. Only parts of the name is searched.

-4. Only full words will be matched.<br>
+4. Partial words can be matched.<br>
-e.g. `Han` will not match `Hans`
+e.g. `Han` will match `Hans`

 5. Patients whose name matches any of the given keywords will be returned (i.e. `OR` search).<br>
 e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`